Kaltsoon/data-management-and-databases/slides/12-database-transactions/database-transactions.md

 - When our transaction changes (`INSERT`, `UPDATE`, `DELETE`) a row in a database, the DBMS _locks the row exclusively_ so that _other concurrent transactions are not allowed to access (read or change) the row as long as the transaction is running_
-- That is, the other transactions that want to access the row _must wait_ until the transaction ends.
-This always applies in pure _lock-based concurrency control_
+- That is, the other transactions that want to access the row _must wait_ until the transaction ends

 ---